ftrackhq/ftrack-connect-unity-engine/doc/source/trubleshooting.rst

 Known issues and Limitations
 ----------------------------

-1) The ftrack plug-in for Unity is currently supported on Windows platforms.
+* The ftrack plug-in for Unity is currently supported on Windows platforms.

-2) Supported versions of Unity: **2019.3** Release

 Locating Unity installations